Lots of us assume that starting a family is a straightforward process, but for many couples, this isn’t the case.

 Once you’ve reached out to your health care provider and expressed concerns about your fertility, they’ll likely book you in for an initial assessment.
 This starts with taking a medical history and a physical examination.
 During this time, your medical professional will ask about any prior surgeries you may have had, current medications you’re taking, and any family history of infertility or birth defects.
 They may also order one or more lab tests.

-Initial lab tests may include a semen analysis, which looks at your sperm count, the size and shape of your sperm, their ability to move, and the volume of your sample.
+Initial lab tests may include a semen analysis, which looks at the health of your sperm, including your sperm count, the size and shape of your sperm, their ability to move, and the volume of your sample.
 Hormone tests are done in the form of a blood test.
-They measure your follicle-stimulating hormone, luteinizing hormone, and testosterone — all crucial in the making of healthy sperm.
+They measure your follicle-stimulating hormone, luteinizing hormone, and testosterone — all crucial for producing healthy sperm.

 If your health care provider is unable to diagnose you or your partner following an initial evaluation, further testing may be required.